 Tom de Castella is a freelance journalist based in London.
 Since 2002 he has written features for newspapers and magazines on subjects ranging from youth gangs and Mugabe’s Zimbabwe to Brian Clough and wild swimming.
 Between 2011 and 2015 he worked as a feature writer at the BBC news online’s Magazine section.

-Born in 1974, he grew up close to the Midlands brewing town of Burton on Trent, which in those days dozed under a yeasty, hoppy haze.
+He grew up close to the Midlands brewing town of Burton on Trent, which in those days dozed under a yeasty, hoppy haze.
 An unsatisfying experience with a can of furtively opened Kestrel lager at the age of six was later followed by a growing appreciation of real ale.

 After a degree in English literature at Newcastle University, he spent a year in Madrid teaching English.
 In 1999 he completed a Masters in journalism at Sheffield University and the following year began working as a reporter and then news editor on magazines covering town planning and urban regeneration.